-Later Lemma~\ref{l:globallocalcones} is mostly applied to the saturated chain $\overline{\C}$.
-Since the result in this case has a rather more concise form, we state it here for the sake of convenience.
+In this paper, Lemma~\ref{l:globallocalcones} is mostly applied to the saturated chain $\overline{\C}$.
+Since the result in that case has a rather more concise form, we state it here for the sake of convenience.

 \begin{corollary} Let $C\subseteq\RR^\infty_{\ge0}$ be a $\Sym$-invariant cone and let $\overline{\C}=(\overline{C}_{n})_{n\geq 1}$ be its saturated chain of local cones.
 Then the following are equivalent: \begin{enumerate} \item $C$ is $\Sym$-equivariantly finitely generated; \item $\overline{\C}$ stabilizes and $\overline{C}_{n}$ is finitely generated for all $n\ge1$; \item There exists an $s\in\NN$ such that $\overline{C}_{n}$ is finitely generated by elements of support size at most $s$ for all $n\ge 1$. \end{enumerate} \end{corollary}